orbit/orbit/async/README.md

 ```
 Await.init();
 ```
-Provided that your jvm has the capability enabled, this will start a runtime instrumentation agent.
+Provided that your JVM has the capability enabled, this will start a runtime instrumentation agent.

 This is the prefered solution for testing and development, it has the least amount of configuration.
 If you forget to invoke this function the first call to `await` will initialize the system (and print a warning).

-#### Option 2 - Jvm parameter
+#### Option 2 - JVM parameter

 Start your application with an extra JVM parameter: `-javaagent:orbit-async-VERSION.jar`
 ```